Guide: Staff Introduction¶

 Be sure to check your company email every single day, and respond in a timely fashion!

-You can check your email through the Roundcube or Nextcloud web clients.
+You can check your email and calendar through the SOGo web client.
 This is useful if you don’t want to configure an external client, or need to check your email without access to your usual device.

-Go to webmail.mousepawmedia.com.
+First, go to mail.mousepawmedia.com/sogo.
 Sign in using your full company email address and your password.

 Your Name Here Position, MousePaw Media Visit Us Online: MousePawMedia.com Twitter: @mousepawmedia

 Press OK to save.
 Then, tap the green save icon in the upper-right corner to save your settings.